 - Follow the basics of the question.

-- Read them carefully, analyse and then solve.
+- Read them carefully, analyze and then solve.

 - Never hurry in your calculations as even a small mistake in your calculation can lead you to the wrong answer.

 - After completing the question, do recheck your calculations and then move ahead.

 Apart from all the above hacks and tips, there is one thing that is a must-do thing for you – that is to practice mock tests on a real NTA screen.
 You can identify your weakness and strengths through the mock tests and work on them accordingly.